 Lord Surya is a very loving God, and cares for everyone.
 In addition to magnify the beneficial aspects of Sun and minimize the malefic ones, one may call Lord Surya for protection against evil entities and against black magic, protection against vampires, blood sucking and energy sucking alike, for obtaining wealth, and happiness and also for healing and for good health.
 I should say that Ashvins are the devas of Ayurvedic medicine.

 In addition of the mantras given in the previous post, and the magic square of the Sun, one can praise Lord Surya using the Surya Namaskara.

-Here I am not going to describe the Hatha Yoga postures, but just the mantras.
+Here I am not going to describe the Hatha Yoga postures, but only the mantras.
 A recitation of the twelve mantras is a complete prayer.
 Nine repetitions of the twelve mantras (9*12=108) is also a complete prayer.
 A hundred and eight repetitions of the twelve mantras are also a complete prayer, so choose what you want.
-If you perform the Hatha Yoga’s exercises, mentally repeat one mantra in each posture, starting with the first mantra during the namaskara posture.
+If you are performing the Hatha Yoga’s exercises, mentally repeat one mantra for each posture, starting with the first mantra during the namaskara posture.
 Remember not to perform the Surya Namaskara procedure when you want to sleep, as it is a rather energizing procedure.
 And also ask your physician before performing the procedure.
 Of course you don’t need to take your doctor’s advice for the prayer, but also perform it during rising, midday or setting.
 Karna used to do it every noon.

 Let the Sun shine brightly in your life.